 In the aftermath of an accident, you may be in pain, disoriented, or unsure of what to do next.The following steps protect you and your rights under the law:

-Seek medical attention: Get medical attention as quickly as possible, even if you feel you were not injured in the car crash.
+- Seek medical attention: Get medical attention as quickly as possible, even if you feel you were not injured in the car crash.
 Some injuries may not show up immediately, and the adrenaline from the accident can mask symptoms.
 Delaying treatment may cause your injuries to become worse.
 Obtaining medical care can also protect any future legal claim, and the medical records will be important evidence when proving the injury.

-Stay at the scene of the accident unless you need to leave for medical reasons.
+- Stay at the scene of the accident unless you need to leave for medical reasons.
 It is against the law to leave the scene of any accident, including a sideswipe accident.
 Remain at the scene of the accident until the police arrive.

 - Take photos: If possible, take pictures of your injuries, the damage to your vehicle (both interior and exterior), and the accident scene.
 Note any debris, skid marks, or traffic signs or signals.
 If you notice video cameras in the area, they may have recorded the accident.
 However, sometimes businesses only keep these recordings for a limited time, so it is best to obtain them right away.

 - Write down contact information: You should take down the name, contact number, driver’s license number, license plate number, and insurance details of the individual who hit you so you can file a claim with the correct insurance company.
 Also, try to obtain contact information for any witnesses.

-Call an attorney: Always consult a car accident attorney before signing any settlement documents or providing statements to insurance representatives.
+- Contact an attorney: Always consult a car accident attorney before signing any settlement documents or providing statements to insurance representatives.
 There are strict time limits for filing lawsuits and insurance claims, so don’t delay.

-Take notes.
+- Take notes.
 Soon after the accident, take notes about what happened.
 Include details such as time of day, traffic, road, and weather conditions.
 As time goes on, you may find you have forgotten many of these important details.
 You can also keep a journal of the progress of your recovery.

-Avoid social media.
+- Avoid social media.
 Do not post pictures or comments about your accident on social media.
 These could be damaging to a later claim.